AdobeDocs/journey-optimizer-b2b.en/help/user/start/get-started.md

 1. **Configure email delivery** in Marketo Engage, which enables your team to send email content from account journeys.
 [Learn more](https://experienceleague.adobe.com/en/docs/marketo/using/getting-started/initial-setup/setup-steps#ensure-email-deliverability)

 1. **Configure SMS services**.
 Set up one of the supported third-party SMS providers who offer text messaging services independently and configure the account credentials in Adobe Journey Optimizer B2B Edition.
-[Learn more](../content/sms-authoring.md#create-a-new-api-credentials-for-an-sms-service-provider)
+[Learn more](../admin/configure-channels-sms.md)

-1. **Configure and enable use of Adobe Experience Manager Assets** for teams that use Assets as c Cloud Service for centralized digital asset management.
+1. **Configure and enable use of Adobe Experience Manager Assets** for teams that use Assets as a Cloud Service for centralized digital asset management.
 [Learn more](../admin/configure-aem-repositories.md)

 >[!TAB Marketer quick start]